 America is poised for energy leadership like we haven’t seen in decades.
 The Administration has made it clear — they want increased production of oil and natural gas in parallel with strategic investments in American innovation to meet growing demand and maintain U.S. competitiveness in emerging technologies.
-As we look at near-term production increases, and long-term technology innovations; how are private sector leaders aligning with the federal government to ensure American energy remains reliable, affordable, and clean?
+As we look at near-term production increases and long-term technology innovations: how are private sector leaders aligning with the federal government to help American energy be reliable and affordable while reducing emissions?

 *Agenda is subject to change and will be updated periodically as speakers are confirmed.